python-can-define-radio/sdr-course/classroom_activities/054-Sample-Rates-5-grc-practice.md

     - Line 1 Marker: `Circle`       [NOTE: If "X-Cross" or "9" is chosen, the graph may not display data.]

 You'll see the same messy sine wave from the previous exercise, but repeated four times.

+In the "View" menu, ensure that "Show block Comments" is checked.
+This will allow you to see the comment "A simulated messy sine wave" below the block.

 Exercises:
 1. Change the Number of Points to 40.
 Then try 160.